The following are job announcements of potential interest to Lawfare readers. If you have an announcement to add to the page, email us:

 - Excellent oral and written English skills, good understanding of French an asset

-- Currently pursuing a U.S. J.D. or LLM degree or a U.S. J.D. graduate enrolled in a graduate-level program.
+- Currently pursuing a U.S. J.D. or LLM degree (or JD graduate pursuing another graduate degree)

 Work with the IHL team to provide legal advice to the delegation in Washington, and to the ICRC as a whole on matters of IHL, human rights law, national security law, or other U.S. legal issues.